Do Solar Panels Work in Winter?

 The great thing about solar panels is that once installed, they’re virtually maintenance-free for most of the year, including in winter.

 If you live in an area that receives heavy winter storms — think polar vortex level — you may want to hire a professional to clean off wet, heavy snow if you’re worried about roof safety.
 Freedom Solar takes extra safety precautions by installing snow guards in areas that may have snow buildup and be susceptible to damage.
+We also have an experience team ready to assist you with any solar repair service you might need.

 Solar battery storage is also an important factor to consider during winter — as well as throughout the year.
 That’s because a battery allows you to store energy regardless of daily production.